world-federation-of-advertisers/cross-media-measurement/src/test/kotlin/org/wfanet/measurement/securecomputation/SimpleIntegrationTest.md

 10. Create a VidLabelerApp that uses that same pubSubClient - See VidLaberlApp.kt
     Example: https://raw.githubusercontent.com/world-federation-of-advertisers/cross-media-measurement/marcopremier/tee-sdk-base-class/src/test/kotlin/org/wfanet/measurement/securecomputation/teesdk/BaseTeeApplicationTest.kt
     val queueSubscriber = Subscriber(projectId = projectId, googlePubSubClient = emulatorClient)
-    val vidLabelerApp = VidLabelerApp(mesosStorageClient, "test-queue", queueSubscriber, DiscoveredWork.parser())
+    val vidLabelerApp = VidLabelerApp(mesosStorageClient, subscriptionId, queueSubscriber, DiscoveredWork.parser())
-    vidLabelerApp.run()
+    val job = launch { vidLabelerApp.run() }
-11. Create a loop to wait up to 30 seconds for the LabelerOutput to be written to the output events folder
+11. Create a loop to wait up to 30 seconds delaying 100ms each time you check for the LabelerOutput to be written to the output events folder
 12. Parse the output events of LabelerOutput
+13. cancel the job - job.cancelAndJoin()